C# expression

 C# interpolated string expressions

-Interpolated strings are prefixed with the $
+Interpolated string expressions, prefixed with $

 int x = 5; int y = 6; Console.WriteLine($"{x} * {y} = {x * y}");